GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	If true, replicates to all remotes on startup to ensure they
 	are in-sync with this server.
 By default, true.

+replication.lockErrorMaxRetries
+:	Number of times to retry a replication operation if a
+	lock error is detected.

+	If two or more replication operations (to the same GIT and Ref) are scheduled at the approximate same time (and end up on different replication threads), there is a large probability that the last push to complete will fail with a remote "failure to lock" error.

+	Default: 0 (disabled)

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different